w200024212/pebbleos/docs/getting_started.md

 ## Pre-requisites

 First download the Arm GNU toolchain `arm-none-eabi` 14.2.Rel1 from [here](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads).
-Make sure to make it available on your path `PATH` by checking GCC version:
+Make sure to make it available on your path `PATH` and then check GCC version is reported correctly:

 ```shell
 $ arm-none-eabi-gcc --version